 Char Siu pairs well with a good lager ale.
 It can be served as an appetizer, with Chinese mustard and toasted sesame seeds as in the first picture, or over noodles or rice as Chef Mark recommends.
 You can also serve it chilled.

 Making authentic Char Siu does take some prep work, and for me a lot of that was finding the ingredients in our huge Asian market.
 Don’t even think of trying your local Safeway; they won’t have most of the ingredients.
 Some have no English to identify them, so if you can’t read the label, take a look at the picture to the right, or ask someone at your local Asian store for help.
 I leaned on a couple of friendly customers who enjoyed walking around with me looking for just the right brands.

 My Char Siu almost measured up to the great barbecue pork we had as kids in Portland.
-Had I cut the curing time to three or four days from seven, Sammy would have been proud to serve it in his Republic Cafe.
 It was certainly better than anything I’ve ever had since then.

 Have fun with this!
-Let us know how you did, and what modifications, if any, you made.
+Let us know how you did in the comments below, and what modifications, if any, you made.